-To allow scrutiny and observation of the application of the Primary Fair Access Protocol by the Admissions Team the following is to be adopted:
+To allow scrutiny and observation of the application of the Fair Access Protocol by the Admissions Team the following is to be adopted:

-- Where a child is eligible to be considered under the Primary Fair Access Protocol the Admissions Team will convene and minute a meeting to discuss the case and identify and allocate a suitable school. - A head teacher from another cluster will be invited to attend the meeting to ensure transparency. - Prior to the meeting any relevant information regarding the case will be shared by the Admissions Team with those involved. - Where it is determined a school place will be allocated the child's details will be emailed to the allocated school without delay following the meeting. - The school must notify the Admissions Team of the intended start date for the child. - If, under exceptional circumstances, a school wishes to refuse to place a child allocated under the protocol, the school must respond within seven calendar days indicating in writing its reasons for doing so. - Where a child is identified as being suitable for consideration under the Fair Access Protocol parents will be notified of this in writing along with their right to appeal to their preferred school. - Families will only be notified of their allocated school place under the Fair Access Protocol when a school has confirmed they are admitting the child.
+- The Admissions Team will during term time, each Wednesday at 10am, convene and minute a meeting to discuss and allocate to schools any pupils identified as eligible to be allocated via the Fair Access Protocol.
+School representatives are welcome to attend, however advance notice should be given to allow the booking of an appropriate room or virtual meeting arrangements to be made. - All schools will be sent the minutes and the Fair Access Table after the meeting.
+Schools with children allocated will be notified of the allocation by email detailing the individual details. - The school must notify the Admissions Team of the intended start date for the child. - The Fair Access table will not be updated until children have been placed on roll.
+Therefore, it is in schools' best interests to notify The Admissions Team as soon as a child goes on roll to ensure the table is accurate and accrued points are taken into account at the next meeting.
+If, under exceptional circumstances, a school wishes to refuse to place a child allocated under the protocol, the school must respond within seven calendar days indicating in writing its reasons for doing so. - Where a child is identified as being suitable for consideration under the Fair Access Protocol parents will be notified of this in writing along with their right to appeal to their preferred school.

+- Families will only be notified of their allocated school place under the Fair Access Protocol when a school has confirmed they are admitting the child.
 The school must notify the Admissions Team of an intended start date as this will be communicated by the Admissions Team to the family, this information must be provided without delay. - Where it has been agreed that a child will be considered under the Fair Access Protocol, a school place must be allocated for that child within 20 school days.
-Once they have been allocated a school place via the Fair Access Protocol, arrangements should be made for the child to start at the school as soon as possible.25
+Once they have been allocated a school place via the Fair Access Protocol, arrangements should be made for the child to start at the school as soon as possible.25 within 20 school days.